loaded02/Emotion_Watch/README.md

  - GSR Sensor Yellow wire to Circuit Playground #10

 **Mood Control:**
+ Neopixel LEDs 0 and 9 on the Circuit Playground are used to indicate the current mood.
+Based on HFR, GSR and Accelleration values.
+ Neopixel LEDs 1 to 8 are used to suggest interactions according to the currently detected emotion.
  The left PushButton (#4) is used to calculate a personal baseline.
 Start and Stop of calculation are indicated by a custom signal.
- Neopixel LEDs 0 and 9 on the Circuit Playground are used to indicate the current mood.
-Color-Schema:
- - TBD